 I’m on the left

 I’m Ollie and welcome to Think Adventure.
-I create online guides for big challenges, such as the Yorkshire Three Peaks and National Three Peaks, and small challenges such as the York Walls and the Humber Bridge walk.
-I spend more time behind a laptop than in the mountains, but nobody photographs me when I’m slouched over a desk…
+I create online guides for challenges, such as the Yorkshire Three Peaks, National Three Peaks and Edale Skyline to help reduce your planning time.
+I also create smaller guides such as the York Walls and the Humber Bridge walk.

 About Think Adventure